3mg, 6 mg and 9 mg prolonged release tabletsPRESCRIBING INFORMATION

 Potential for other medicines to affect INVEGA®: Co-administration of INVEGA® once daily with carbamazepine 200 mg twice daily decreases plasma concentration of paliperidone by 37%.
 Re-evaluate/increase INVEGA® dose at carbemazepine initiation.
 Other P-gp inducers e.g., rifampicin, St. John’s wort may have similar effects.
 No indications from in vitro and in vivo studies that isozymes CYP2D6 and CYP3A4 are significant in the metabolism of paliperidone.
 Metoclopramide and other medicines affecting G.I. transit time may alter paliperidone absorption.
 Consider reducing INVEGA® dosage when co-administered with valproate (after clinical assessment).
 Do not use INVEGA® with oral risperidone as additive paliperidone exposure may occur.

 Paediatric population: Interaction studies have only been performed in adults.
+The combined use of psychostimulants (e.g. methylphenidate) with paliperidone can lead to extrapyramidal symptoms upon change of either/both treatments.

 Refer to SmPC for full details of interactions.